ys2723/Bike_Store_Analysis/README.md

 - Profit Margin: Calculation of profit margins.
 - Total Riders: Summary of the total number of riders.

-All the information is visualized in an interactive Power BI dashboard
+All the information is visualized in an interactive Power BI dashboard, providing a clear and detailed view of Raptor bike store's performance.